 Keller Regional Park (Maplewood)

-Or from the Spoon Lake launch, head north to Gervais Lake.
+Another option: from the Spoon Lake launch, head north to Gervais Lake.
 It’s not part of the park, and will be busy with motor boats on summer weekends, but it gives you more paddling options.
 Kohlman Lake is also connected, on the northeast side of Gervais if you’d like to complete the entire chain.
 Here’s the map of Keller.

 Mississippi River State Water Trail